federueda/ASW/README.md

 Now, the following are examples of best practices applied to the project from the [clean code cheat sheet](https://github.com/federueda/ASW/blob/master/figures/cleancode/cheatsheet.pdf):

 - **3.2.1 Boy Scout Rule:** leave the campground cleaner than you found it.
-- **3.2.2 Don´t manage multiple languages in one source file:** see Python file [here](https://github.com/federueda/ASW/blob/master/src/main/python/contracts.py).
+- **3.2.2 Don´t manage multiple languages in one source file:** reference to python code [contracts.py](https://github.com/federueda/ASW/blob/master/src/main/python/contracts.py).
 - **3.2.3 Project Build Requires Only One Step:** Check out and then build with a single command, in this case pyb command from pybuilder, check the [build.py](https://github.com/federueda/ASW/blob/master/build.py).
-- **3.2.4 Executing tests requires only one step:** Run all unit tests with a single command, in this case using the [unittest](https://github.com/federueda/ASW/tree/master/src/unittest) plugin in pybuilder.
+- **3.2.4 Executing tests requires only one step:** Run all unit tests with a single command, in this case using the unittest plugin in pybuilder.
+See unit [test files](https://github.com/federueda/ASW/tree/master/src/unittest/python).
 - **3.2.5 Dead Comment, Code:** delete unused things.
 - **3.2.6 Poorly Written Comment:** comment does not add any value (redundant to code), is not well formed, not correct grammar/spelling.
 - **3.2.7 Single Responsibility Principle (SRP):** single Responsibility Principle (SRP) is one of the SOLID principles stating that a calls shall have only one responsibility.
 - **3.2.8 Understand the Algorithm:** Just working is not enough, make sure you understand why it works.
-- **3.2.9 Test Method Naming:** Names reflect what is tested, an example in the [code](https://github.com/federueda/ASW/blob/master/src/main/python/contracts.py#L304)
+- **3.2.9 Test Method Naming:** Names reflect what is tested, an example in the python file [contracts.py](https://github.com/federueda/ASW/blob/master/src/main/python/contracts.py#L304).

 ## 4. Build Management